debiki/talkyard/docs/e2e-tests-readme.md

 #talkyard.cdn.origin="..."  (commented out)
 ```

-We use Webdriver.io and write the tests in Typescript.
-API for v4 (haven't upgraded to v5): http://v4.webdriver.io/api.html
+We use Webdriver.io: https://webdriver.io/docs/api and Typescript.

-To run the e2e tests, you currently need Java 8 and Node.js, not just Docker-Compose:

-    java -version  # the Java version should be >= 1.8, I have never tested Java 1.9
-    node -v   #  >= 10.0
-    npm -v    #  6.7 works for me, and more recent versions too I would think

 And you need Yarn: https://yarnpkg.com/en/docs/install
-And a compiler so you can build Fibers:
+And a compiler so you can build Fibers: (which Webdriver.io v6 sync mode uses)

     sudo apt-get install g++ build-essential  # do once only